Its time for Datetime

 Conclusion

-Datetime data type is widely used across many SQL Server applications.
+The DATETIME data type is widely used across many SQL Server applications.
 It has its quirks and features as well as its modern and more powerful version – datetime2.
 Both data types unambiguously store date and time.
 This should be decoupled from the way our program presents these values.
-The presentation is always in a form of a formatted string i.e ’01 September 05′, ‘June, 01 1998’ etc. This is how SSMS or other Client applications present date and time.
-Passing string values that represents dates into datetime data types may be unclear since Sql Server needs to figure out what comes first; day, month or year.
+The presentation is always in a form of a formatted string i.e ’01 September 05′, ‘June 01, 1998’ etc. This is how SSMS or other Client applications present date and time.
+Passing string values that represent dates into DATETIME data types may be unclear since SQL Server needs to figure out what comes first; day, month, or year.
 Different Client applications may use different components to retrieve date/time information passed through the UI.
-Those components may format dates in different way, so we need to be sure that our database understands the formats properly i.e 01.11.19 should be 11th of Jan 2019 not i.e 01st of November 1819 🙂
+Those components may format dates in different ways, so we need to be sure that our database understands the formats properly i.e 01.11.19 should be the 11th of Jan 2019 not i.e 01st of November 1819 🙂

 Thanks for reading.